bernardpaulus/scriptim/README.txt

 Scriptim supports:
- - readline command-line edition capabilities: in-place command edition, bash-like history
+ - readline command-line edition capabilities: in-place command edition, bash-like history (~/.scriptim_history file)
  - automatic detection and display of ascii data, with an error probability of less than 1%.
  - shortcuts for hexadecimal commands